What happens after an ICE raid? Explaining the deportation process

 While a person is being processed, a lawyer can file a motion to reopen the deportation case, Kuck said, which would immediately delay their removal from the country.

-Lawyers are often granted a meeting by Skype with a client, he said, but it could take weeks or months before a hearing.
+Lawyers are often granted a meeting via Skype with a client, he said, but it could take weeks or months before a hearing.

 What happens when a detainee is actually deported?